linuxklaus007/Solana-copy-trade/README.md

 ## How to use

-To get started with Solcopy, follow these steps:
+To get started with SolMimic, follow these steps:

 1. **Download and extract the files**
 2. **Install dependencies**